ElazarK/content-docs/scripts/DumpJSON.md

+---
+id: design-best-practices
+title: Dump JSON
+---

-Dumps a json from the context key input, and returns a json object string result.
+Dumps a JSON from the context key input, and returns a JSON object string result.

 ## Script Data
 ---